 Heber Springs real estate is some of the most expensive in Arkansas, although Heber Springs house values don't compare to the most expensive real estate in the U.S.

-Heber Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Heber Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Heber Springs are a mix of both white- and blue-collar jobs.
 Overall, Heber Springs is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Heber Springs who work in office and administrative support (13.36%), sales jobs (12.61%), and food service (5.89%).

 The per capita income in Heber Springs in 2010 was $21,222, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,888 for a family of four.
 However, Heber Springs contains both very wealthy and poor people as well.